 As discussed in Note 1, Description of Business, on the Closing Date, VGAC II completed the acquisition of Legacy Grove and acquired100% of Legacy Grove's shares and Legacy Grove received gross proceeds of \$97.1 million, which includes proceeds from issuance of common stock upon the consummation of the Business Combination, including the Backstop Tranche 2 shares, and proceeds from the PIPE investment (as defined below).
-The Company recorded \$23.8 million of transaction costs, which consisted of legal, accounting, and other professional services directly related to the Business Combination.
+The Company recorded \$24.5 million of transaction costs, which consisted of legal, accounting, and other professional services directly related to the Business Combination.
 Transaction costs were allocated on a relative fair value basis between the issuance of common stock, Public and Private Placement Warrants, Grove Earn-Out Shares, Downside Protection feature and Backstop Warrants (as defined below).
 Direct and incremental transaction costs allocated to equity-classified instruments have been recorded within equity as an offset against proceeds upon accounting for the consummation of the Business Combination in the condensed consolidated financial statements.
-Direct and incremental transaction costs were presented as financing activities on the Company's condensed consolidated statements of operations.
-The cash outflows related to these costs were presented as financing activities on the Company's class B common stock, par value \$0.0001 per share.
+Direct and incremental transaction costs allocated to liability-classified equity instruments were expensed in the condensed consolidated financial statements and included in other expense, net in the condensed consolidated statements of operations.
+The cash outflows related to these costs were presented as financing activities on the Company's condensed consolidated statement of cash flows.
+On the Closing Date, each holder of Legacy Grove common stock received approximately 1.1760 shares of the Company's Class B common stock, par value \$0.0001 per share.
 See Note 8, Convertible Preferred Stock and Note 9, Common Stock and Warrants for additional details of the Company's equity balances prior to and subsequent to the Business Combination.